 This buttery spray is a staple among many of us who do WW.

-- I Can’t Believe It’s Not Butter spray is a popular choice because it’s tasty, convenient and ZERO points.
+- I Can’t Believe It’s Not Butter spray is a popular choice because it’s tasty, convenient, and has ZERO points.

 - Members use ICBINB spray on veggies, toast or popcorn.
 It adds the moisture and taste we’ve come to expect from traditional butter or margarine.